elhamng/CSV-Semantic-Converter/RDF.md

  Unicode defines a universal set of characters for representing text from all writing systems, while UTF-8 is a byte-level encoding that represents Unicode characters efficiently and compatibly with ASCII.
 UTF-8 has become the standard encoding for web technologies, APIs, RDF, and knowledge graphs.
 Correct handling of Unicode and UTF-8 is essential to preserve labels, literals, multilingual content, and IRIs without data corruption.

+ In RDF, a datatype is defined by its lexical space, which specifies the set of valid string representations, its value space, which defines the abstract values those strings represent, and a lexical-to-value mapping that interprets strings as values.
+Different lexical forms may map to the same value, and comparisons in SPARQL operate on value spaces rather than lexical forms.
+Ill-typed literals, whose lexical forms fall outside the datatype’s lexical space, can lead to inconsistent or undefined behavior and should be avoided.
+ Lexical Space — “What strings are allowed?”

+The lexical space is the set of strings that are valid representations for a datatype.

+Example: xsd:integer

+Lexical space includes:

+"0" ,
+"1",
+"-42", \n
+"+7", \n
+"0005"

+Lexical space excludes:

+"1.5",
+"one",
+"1,000",

+All of these are strings.

+Example: xsd:date

+Lexical space:

+"2023-01-01",
+"1999-12-31"

+Invalid lexical forms:

+"01-01-2023",
+"2023/01/01"

+Value Space — “What values do they mean?”

+The value space is the set of abstract values the datatype represents.

+Example: xsd:integer

+Value space:

+…, -2, -1, 0, 1, 2, …

+So:

+"5",

+"05",

+"+5"

+all map to the same value: 5

+Example: xsd:boolean

+Lexical space:

+"true", "false", "1", "0"

+Value space:

+true, false

+Mappings:

+"true" → true

+"1" → true

+"false" → false

+"0" → false

+Lexical-to-Value Mapping — “How strings become values”

+This mapping:

+takes a lexical form (string)

+interprets it according to the datatype

+yields a value in the value space

+Example: integers

+Lexical form	Datatype	Value

+"05"	xsd:integer	5 ,
+"+5"	xsd:integer	5 ,
+"5"	xsd:integer	5 ,

+These literals are value-equal.

+Equality depends on the value space (important!)

+In RDF/SPARQL:

+"5"^^xsd:integer,
+"05"^^xsd:integer

+➡️ They are equal in value.

+But:

+"5"^^xsd:string,
+"05"^^xsd:string

+➡️ They are not equal (strings differ).

+Ill-typed literals (critical pitfall)

+If a lexical form is not in the lexical space, the literal is ill-typed.

+"2023/01/01"^^xsd:date

+This has:

+lexical form "2023/01/01"

+datatype xsd:date

+❌ no value (invalid)

+Ill-typed literals:

+exist syntactically

+but break reasoning and comparisons

+7️SPARQL examples
+Numeric comparison (value space used)

+SELECT ?x WHERE {

+  FILTER("05"^^xsd:integer = "5"^^xsd:integer)

+}

+✔ True

+String comparison (lexical space used)

+FILTER("05"^^xsd:string = "5"^^xsd:string)

+❌ False

+Date comparison

+FILTER("2023-01-01"^^xsd:date < "2023-12-31"^^xsd:date)

+✔ True

+Ill-typed literal filter

+FILTER("2023/01/01"^^xsd:date < "2023-12-31"^^xsd:date)

+❌ Error / false / engine-dependent

+8️⃣ Language-tagged strings (special case)

+"Alice"@en

+"Alice"@nl

+They do not have a datatype

+They have no value space beyond the string

+Equality requires same language tag

+FILTER("Alice"@en = "Alice"@nl)   # false

+Why this matters in Knowledge Graphs

+Bad datatype handling causes:

+wrong comparisons

+broken filters

+silent query errors

+inconsistent analytics

+Especially dangerous in:

+dates

+percentages

+numeric calculations

+time periods